What is Cookie, Session and LocalStorage – Quick Overview

 Session

-Session Stores User information on the server-side For a while.
+Session Stores User information on the server side For a while.
 There is no Session Storage Limit.
-Sessions are used to transfer values from one page to another.
-The session is sometimes dependent on Cookie.
-Server times are mostly used in larger web applications, which require a lot of user data to be stored.
-Each session is assigned a unique id that is used to retrieve saved values.
-Whenever time is created, a cookie containing a unique session id is stored on the user’s computer and is returned with all requests to the server.
+Sessions transfer values from one page to another.
+Sometimes, the session depends on Cookie.
+Larger web applications, which require storing much user data, mostly use Server time.
+Each session receives a unique ID to retrieve saved values.
+When creating a session, the system stores a cookie containing a unique session ID on the user’s computer and then sends it back to the server along with all subsequent requests.

-Each session is unique to each user, and there is no limit to the number of sessions that can be used in a single application.
+Each session is unique to each user, and there is no limit to the number of sessions that for a single application.

-It is more secure because it is stored on the server, we cannot easily access it.
-It embeds cookies on the user’s computer.
+It is more secure because is on the server, we cannot easily access it.
+This embeds cookies on the user’s computer.
 It stores unlimited data.

 A session ends when the user quits the browser or leaves the site, or when the server terminates the session after a predetermined amount of time, usually 30 minutes.